yegor256/blog/_posts/2014/nov/2014-11-14-hits-of-code.md

 My conclusion is that this Hits-of-Code metric can be used as a tool of progress tracking in a software development project.
 Moreover, it can be used for estimations of team size, project budget, development schedule and so forth.
-Obviously, LoC can't be the only metric, but in combination with others it may greatly help in estimating, planning and tracking.
+Obviously, HoC can't be the only metric, but in combination with others it may greatly help in estimating, planning and tracking.